facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

         Frame.Navigate(typeof(MealSelector));
     }

-Finally, add the following code to the _OnNavigatedTo_ event hanlder in _LandingPage.xaml.cs_ to pick up the selected Meal once the meal selection has happened and the user navigates back to the LandingPage:
+Finally, add the following code to the _OnNavigatedTo_ event handler in _LandingPage.xaml.cs_ to pick up the selected Meal once the meal selection has happened and the user navigates back to the LandingPage:

     if (!String.IsNullOrEmpty(FacebookData.SelectedMeal.Name))
     {